akijowski/target-tracker-ui/README.md

 # Target Tracker UI

+This project is now archived!
+It was a great learning experience for Vue.

 This project is a simple UI for the [Target Tracker](https://github.com/akijowski/target-tracker) project.
 It was built with Vue and Typescript.

 You can access the UI here: